nuprl/tag-sound/pi-2017/README.md

 Soundness
 ---

-1. Machine-Tag Sound

-if e:t then e ~> c:k and either:
-- e -->* v and v:k
-- e diverges
-- e -->* RuntimeError
-- e -->* CheckError(v,k)

-Need a completeness theorem ... guards every place where first-order values drop to primitive functions.

-Gee maybe check the ICFP 2016 paper?

-Can prove an efficiency theorem, with static typing you only get more efficient programs

-2. Machine-Tag Sound, with Blame

-if e:t then e ~> c:k and either:
-- e -->* v and v:k
-- e diverges
-- e -->* RuntimeError
-- e -->* CheckError(v,k',src)
-  where `src` is one of the boundaries between typed and untyped code

-How?
-By completely monitoring the interface between typed and untyped code.
-You only _check_ flat values,
- but you monitor any other kind of value (procedures, lists, hashtables, ...)

-3
-  ???

-4. Static Sound, with Blame (Typed Racket) if e:t then either:
-- e -->* v and v:t
-- e diverges
-- e -->* RuntimeError
-- e -->* TypeError(v,t',src)

-Need a complete monitor,
- complete monitors prevent the ounce of sewage

-Can prove optimization?

-Ergonomic Errors
----

-Is there a word for the errors that your type system doesn't catch?
+If "preservation types" and "blame" are 2 dimensions, then there are 4 soundnesses

+### 00. machine-tag sound

+#### soundness

+if ⊢ e : τ then e compilesto c and ⊢ c : k and either:
+- c -->* v and ⊢ v : k
+- c diverges
+- c -->* Ω
+- c -->* CheckError(v' k')

+#### stuck

+define stuck configurations,
+ not stuck iff never break preservation

+#### efficiency

+if e0 ⊑ e1 then e0 <~ e1
+aka. if no fewer types, then no less efficient (perhaps more efficient)

+#### static types not preserved

+∃ e . ⊢ e : τ
+and running e yields a value with an incompatible type

+### 01. machine-tag with blame

+#### soundness

+if ⊢ e : τ then e compilesto c and ⊢ c : k and either:
+- c -->* v and ⊢ v : k
+- c diverges
+- c -->* Ω
+- c -->* CheckError(v' k' src)
+  where src refers to the static boundary where v entered typed code

+#### stuck

+define stuck, same as 00

+#### efficiency

+chaperones allow optimizations

+chaperones also have cost, so programs can slow down in another sense

+#### static types not preserved

+### 10. type-sound
+- nondescript runtime type errors
+- not tracking blame ~> more space efficient (coarser equality on contracts)
+- never stuck, with respect to "interpreter" on static types
+- complete monitoring ~> no sewage
+- chaperones => more unsafe ops, but more allocation & indirection

+### 11. type-sound with blame
+- runtime type errors point to one static boundary
+- harder to collapse contracts
+- otherwise same properties as 10